tuliooassis/newsApp/README.md

 # News App

-A News Application, with React Native.
+A News Application built with React Native.

 ## Screenshots